 This comprooder has not only the fingerprint sensor, but also an infrared camera that enables Windows Hello, the mechanism that allows you to login with your face.
 Holy crap, it's awesome.
 Open the computer after sleeping, and it flashes its infrared lights at you, and you're logged in because you have pretty blue eyes like me.
 If I'm being honest, this is not any more remarkable or convenient than the fact that I'm already picking up the computer by the sides and putting my finger where the fingerprint sensor is, but it's still pretty cool.
 I know iPhones do this as well (years after Windows computers), but at least in the Pixel world, I'm picking the phone up and it's authenticating me where my finger already is before the screen even comes on.

 Battery life is hard to peg down so far, but I'm assuming that for basic non-developer work, you could probably get 10 hours out of it.
-For developer work, with multiple instance of Visual Studio open, doing "developer stuff," I'm guessing 8 hours.
+For developer work, with multiple instances of Visual Studio open, doing "developer stuff," I'm guessing 8 hours.
 I just haven't put together enough continuous hours to have a good sense of things yet.

 OK, so this isn't typical, but I had to blow away the Windows install and do my own.
 No offense, HP, but I just don't know what all that shit you loaded in there does, or why I need it.
 Sure, there are about a dozen driver packages to install from HP, and a BIOS update that makes thermal management a little less noisy, but once I got there, the clean Windows install was good.
 The slightly annoying thing for me was getting Windows to accept an MSDN license key for Windows 10 Pro instead of Home, which I wanted so I could enable Bitlocker (it encrypts the drive).
 It took several tries.